DimensionDev/stake.mask.io/src/assets/faqs.md

 ### **Contract Security and Risks**

-The stake MASK contract will undergo strict security audits and testing to ensure the safety of user assets.
+The stake MASK contract will undergo **SlowMist** audit and testing to ensure the safety of user assets.

 Despite our best efforts to ensure contract security, users should understand that participating in staking activities carries certain risks.